microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 #### Cons

-- Allows for issues where
+- Allows for issues where the user-created component doesn't look like the design.
+- Could increase a11y issues in user-created components.
 - Could be overwhelming for the user to follow the recipe.

 ### Option 2: We provide the component